julienp/compo/README.md

     + 2 to create
 ```

-The [`./example-provider`](./example-provider) folder contains a Pulumi program that uses the plugin as a [component provider](https://www.pulumi.com/docs/iac/guides/building-extending/components/build-a-component/)
+The [`./example-provider`](./example-provider) folder contains a Pulumi program that uses the plugin as a [component provider](https://www.pulumi.com/docs/iac/guides/building-extending/components/build-a-component/).
+The package was added via `pulumi package add ..`.